 Millions of businesses and consumers use online legal services to research legal questions, create legal documents, or access legal forms.
 But, these services aren’t lawyers, and they are not a substitute for getting legal advice from an attorney.
 Laws change frequently, and none of these services guarantee that the information on their website is 100% accurate and up to date.

-Many business owners just need a standard contract or want to quickly get their business setup.
+Many business owners just need a standard contract or want to quickly get their business set up.
 In these situations, online legal services are a no-brainer.
 They make it easy to do these things for a fraction of the cost of hiring an attorney.
-However, there are a couple situations where it’s beneficial to go the old fashioned route and hire a lawyer:
+However, there are a couple of situations where it’s beneficial to go the old-fashioned route and hire a lawyer:

 To help you get the most out of an online legal service and prevent problems, here are additional do’s and don’ts to keep in mind.